Lithuania passes new asylum laws to deter migrants | DW | 13.07.2021

 On Monday, Lithuania accused Belarus of using migrants as a political "weapon" to put pressure on the European Union.

-Lithuania's Gabrielius Landsbergis told DW that Belarus was using refugees from war-torn countries as "human shields" in an attempt to force the bloc to ease sanctions.
+The country's foreign minister, Gabrielius Landsbergis, told DW that Belarus was using refugees from war-torn countries as "human shields" in an attempt to force the bloc to ease sanctions.

 jsi/rt (Reuters, AP)